 So we'll get to all of that.

-Also, the FBI acknowledging that they had more information that they missed as it related to the shooter down in Parkland, and they have now apologized, and it's resulting in a lot of ramifications.
+Also, the FBI acknowledging that they had more information that they missed as it related to the shooter down in Parkland.

-Marco Rubio asking for an investigation, Jeff Session saying there will be one, and Governor Rick Scott saying that in fact he should be uh fired, meaning Christopher Ray.
+And Governor Rick Scott saying that, in fact, he should be fired, meaning Christopher Ray.

 So we'll get to all that.

-800 941 Sean is a toll-free telephone number.
+800-941-Sean is a toll-free telephone number.

-When we come back, Sarah Carter, Greg Jarrett will break down this new development, the 13 indictments, Russians trying to influence the election.
+When we come back, Sarah Carter, Greg Jarrett, will break down this new development, the 13 indictments, Russians trying to influence the election.

-Nothing to do with Trump, nothing to do with collusion.
+Nothing to do with collusion.

-Coming up next, our final news roundup and information overload hour.
+Coming up next, our final news roundup, an information overload hour.

 The indictment charges 13 Russian nationals and three Russian companies for committing federal crimes while seeking to interfere in the United States political system, including the 2016 presidential election.

-The defendants allegedly conducted what they called information warfare against the United States, with the stated goal of spreading distrust towards the candidates and the political system in general.
+The defendants allegedly conducted what they called information warfare against the United States with the stated goal of spreading distrust towards the candidates and the political system in general.

 Internet Research Agency allegedly operated through Russian shell companies.